kennykguo/mini-torch/README.md

 Mini PyTorch is a lightweight C++ library for building and training neural networks.
 It provides the essential components for constructing and managing neural networks, including various types of layers and functionalities for training and evaluation.

+I tried to optimize the CUDA kernel function for matrix multiplication with memory coalescing and tiling (still a beginner (: )

 ## Classes

 ### `Neuron`